 - The requirement for Cas9 transcription and translation delays editing

 One alternative approach, which avoids many of these complications, is to directly deliver a ribonucleoprotein (RNP), consisting of the Cas9 protein in complex with a targeting gRNA, to your cells of interest.
-We introduced RNPs on the Addgene blog a few years ago, but we'll describe the process of using RNPs in more detail here.
+Cas9 RNPs are capable of cleaving genomic targets with similar efficiency as compared to plasmid-based expression of Cas9/gRNA and can be used for most of the current genome engineering applications of CRISPR including: generating single or multi-gene knockouts in a wide variety of cell types, gene editing using homology directed repair (HDR), and generating large genomic deletions.

 An advantage of performing CRISPR experiments using RNPs is the variety of methods that can be used to deliver a Cas9-gRNA RNP.
 This advantage has allowed scientists to perform in vitro and in vivo CRISPR studies in experimental systems that may not be amenable to plasmid based methods.